 Global Visiting Fellowships and an International Prize

 A core aim of the Institute is to raise the profile of - and urgent need for - AI ethics.
 To this end, we will establish Global Visiting Fellowships and an International Prize.
-More information to follow later in the year.
+More information to follow.

 AI at Oxford